SanteeMarcel/IMDB_clone/README.md

 Update movie data partially.

 Delete - Delete
-Delete movie from database(logical delete)
+Delete movie from database.
+Logical delete and requires password flow Oauth2 authentication.

 Get - Read
 Accessing the pure url "/movies/" get all movies from db, optionally you can have the parameters "?q=" for quering and "?limit=" for limiting the amount of results.

 There's another endpoint for getting genres.
+And endpoints implementing Oauth2 authentication.